keboola/developers-docs/extend/common-interface/config-file.md

 ## Usage File

 Unlike the state file, the **usage file is one way only** and has a pre-defined structure.
-The usage file is used to pass information from the component to Keboola Connection.
+The usage file is used to pass information from the component to Keboola.
-Metrics stored are used to determine how much resources the job consumed and translate the usage to KBC credits; this is very useful when you need your customers to pay using your component or service.
+Metrics stored are used to determine how much resources the job consumed and translate the usage to Keboola credits; this is very useful when you need your customers to pay using your component or service.

 The usage file is located at `/data/out/usage.json`.
 It should contain an array of objects